 - 1. Receive work order for vehicle. - 2.
-Locate the vehicle.
-The Automotive Mechanic will search for the vehicle in the five acre Works Yard. \\ - 3.
-Drive the vehicle into the shop bay.\\ - 4.
-Get out of the vehicle.
-Determine how to work on the vehicle based on the work order.
-Does the vehicle need to be raised on the hoist, can it be jacked off the floor with floor jacks or left on the floor.
-Bend, stoop, crouch or crawl under the vehicle to set the hoist supports, floor jacks and/or jack stands in the proper location under the vehicle. - 5.
-Raise the vehicle off the floor by raising the hoist or hand pumping the floor jack. - 6.
-Gather tools and equipment to perform the required repair.\\ - 7.
-Dismantle the vehicle parts and components to gain access to the defective part.
-The Automotive Mechanic will use hand, power and air tools to dismantle the parts.
+Locate vehicle/equipment.
+The Heavy Equipment Mechanic will search for the vehicles/equipment in the five acre Works Yard. - 3.
+Drive the vehicle/equipment into the shop bay.
+Some vehicles/equipment are too large for the shop bay and will be repaired under the awning outside the shop. - 4.
+Get out of the vehicle/equipment.
+Determine how to work on the vehicle/equipment based on the work order.
+Does the vehicle/equipment need to be raised on the hoist, can it be raised on then hoist, can it be jacked off the floor with floor jacks or worked on parked on the shop floor.
+Bend, stoop, crouch or crawl under the vehicle/equipment to set the hoist supports, floor jacks and/or jack stands in the proper location under the vehicle/equipment.
+Some vehicles (Garbage, Recycle trucks) have cabs that tip forward by pumping a hand lever at shoulder height.
+The Heavy Equipment Mechanic uses a ladder to access the engine.

+- 5. Raise the vehicle/equipment off the floor by raising the hoist or hand pumping the floor jack. - 6.
+Gather tools and equipment to perform the required repair. - 7.
+Dismantle the vehicle/equipment parts and components allowing for access to the defective part.
+The Heavy Equipment Mechanic will use hand, power and air tools to dismantle the parts.
 Parts size and weight will range from light to extremely heavy.
-Some parts are handled easily by hand while other parts will require the use of a mechanical lifting device (forklift, portable cherry picker).
+Some parts can be handled easily by hand while other parts will require the use of a mechanical lifting device (forklift, portable cherry picker).
 Note: Due to space limitations, a mechanical lifting device can not always be used as it can not be positioned appropriately.
-In this instance, which

-- happens regularly, one or more Automotive Mechanics will remove or install the part by hand. - 8.
-Several times during step 7, the Automotive Mechanic will search the shop for shared specialty tools that he must use (1/2 or 3/4-inch impact gun, creeper, snipe or cheater, etc.). \\ - 9.
+In this instance, which happens regularly, one or more Heavy Equipment Mechanics will remove or install the part by hand. - 8.
+Several times during step 7, the Heavy Equipment Mechanic will search the shop for shared tools that he must use (1/2 or 3/4-inch impact gun, creeper, snipe or cheater, etc.). - 9.
 Walk to the Parts Room to order or pick up the required part. - 10.
-Walk back to the shop bay.
-At this time, if the part is not available, the Automotive Mechanic will start repairing another vehicle.
-Steps 1-9 are repeated on the new vehicle. \\ - 11.
+Walk back to the shop bay/vehicle/equipment.
+At this time, if the part is not available, the Heavy Equipment Mechanic will start repairing another vehicle/equipment.
+Steps 1-9 are repeated on the new vehicle/equipment. - 11.
 Once the parts arrive, the first repair can be completed.
 Parts are cleaned in the parts washer and reinstalled with the new parts. - 12.
-The vehicle is reassembled. - 13.
-Several times during step 12, the Automotive Mechanic will search the shop for shared specialty tools that he must use (1/2 or 3/4-inch impact gun, creeper, snipe or cheater, etc.). \\ - 14.
-Test or test-drive the vehicle to ensure the repair has been completed satisfactorily. - 15.
+The vehicle/equipment is then reassembled. - 13.
+Several times during step 12, the Heavy Equipment Mechanic will search the shop for shared tools that he must use (1/2 or 3/4-inch impact gun, creeper, snipe or cheater, etc.). - 14.
+Test the vehicle/equipment to ensure the repair has been completed satisfactorily. - 15.
 Complete repair report. - 16.
-Repeat steps with the next vehicle.
+Repeat steps with the next vehicle/equipment.

-The presence of \\ indicates non-value added tasks.
+The presence of indicates non-value added tasks.
 These are tasks that do not contribute to the stated purpose of the work.